-Prairie Spine - Neck pain care in Eden Prairie, MN
+Prairie Spine - Neck Pain Chiropractic Care in Eden Prairie, MN

-Chances are, you've experienced a stiff or sore neck at one time or another.
-Given the complex mechanics and function of the neck, it's no wonder that neck pain is so common.
-The neck supports your head, which may weigh 10 pounds or more, and needs to bend up and down and turn side to side.
+Have you ever had tightness, pain, or stiffness in your neck?
+Chances are, you've had this happen to you.
+Neck pain is incredibly common due to the complexity of the mechanics, structure, and function.
+The neck supports your head, which may weigh 10 pounds or more, and needs to help you look down, look up, and turn side to side.
 According to Renee Calliet, M.D. if the head weighs 10 lbs. and the center of the ear sits directly over the center of the shoulder, the load on the spine and its tissue is only 10 lbs.
 However, if the head is translated forward, its weight will increase by 10lbs. for every inch forward it is.
 In effect, if the center of the ear is 3 inches forward for the center of the shoulders, the weight of the head on the spine and its discs, joints and nerves is 30 lbs.(1)

 Major neck pain or recurring pain is a definite sign that something serious is wrong.
 Even minor neck stiffness can be a signal that something is wrong inside your spine and you should seek a professional evaluation from a specialist, such as a chiropractic physician.
 See your body knows it needs care.
 Its just a matter of getting you to do what your body is crying for.
 Pain is your body crying for real help.